HaelC/Hands-on_ML/Chapter 1/self-solution.md

 A hyperparameter is not affected by the learning algorithm itself; it must be set prior to training and remains constant during training.
 While the parameter(s) will be updated to find the optimal during the training process.

 **13. What do model-based learning algorithms search for?
 What is the most common strategy they use to succeed?
 How do they make predictions?**
-Model-based learning algorithms build a model of the examples, then use that model to make predictions.
+Model-based learning algorithms search for optimal parameters of the model so that the model would perform well on new instances.
+The most common strategy is to minimizing the cost function by e.g., gradient descent.
+To make predictions, we just feed the new instance's features into the model and use the parameters found by the learning algorithm.

 **14. Can you name four of the main challenges in Machine Learning?**
 Quantity and quality of data, complexity of algorithms(resulting in overfitting or underfitting), feature engineering.